 THE GIFT OF PLEASANT T. ROWLAND

-The instrument is featured in the MSO Christmas concerts and in the April 4-6 MSO concert with organist Nathan Laube, who will perform Jongen's Symphonie Concertante
+The instrument is featured in the MSO Christmas concerts and in the Sept.
+19-21, 2014 concerts with organist Samuel Hutchison when Camille Saint-Saëns' Symphony No. 3 (Organ Symphony)

 was performed.
 In addition to the Overture Concert Organ Season, the organ is featured in the Free Farmers’ Market Concert series with three summer events and in the Free Community Hymn Sings.